mdn/content/files/en-us/web/api/customstateset/index.md

 Previously custom elements with custom states were selected using a `<dashed-ident>` instead of the [`:state()`](/en-US/docs/Web/CSS/:state) function.
 Browser versions that don't support `:state()` will throw an error when supplied with an ident that is not prefixed with the double dash.
-If support for these browsers is required, either use a [try...catch](/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block to support both syntaxes, or use a `<dashed-ident>` as the state's value and select it with both the `:--mystate` and `:state(--mystate)` CSS selector.
+If support for these browsers is required, either use a [try...catch](/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) block to support both syntaxes, or use a `<dashed-ident>` as the state's value and select it with both the `:--my-state` and `:state(--my-state)` CSS selector.

 ### Using a try...catch block